Endevr-Labs/Endevr-Labs/README.md

 # 👋 Welcome to Endevr Labs

-We’re a team of innovators building open-source tools that push the boundaries of **engineering, robotics, and AI**.
+**Endevr Labs** is a student-led **robotics research team** from **Gumaca National High School**.
+We focus on discovering innovative solutions through science and technology, designing and building robots for competitions, and conducting research that drives creativity and learning in our school community.

+---

 ## 🔧 What We Do

-- ⚙️ Robotics automation projects
-- 🧠 Machine learning and embedded systems
-- 🧩 Experimental hardware and software development
+We explore.
+We design.
+We build.
+At **Endevr Labs**, we transform curiosity into creation.
+From developing competitive robots to conducting innovative research, we push the boundaries of what students can achieve through teamwork, technology, and imagination.

+---

 ## 🌐 Links
-- 🌎 Website: (Coming Soon!)
+- 🌎 **Website:** (Coming Soon!)
-- 🧾 Documentation: (Coming Soon!)
+- 🧾 **Documentation:** (Coming Soon!)
-- 💬 Join us on Discord: (Coming Soon!)
+- 💬 **Join us on Discord:** (Coming Soon!)

 ---

-> "Endeavor beyond limits — innovation starts with curiosity."
+> 🧠 *“Endeavor beyond limits — innovation starts with curiosity.”*